^

 Causes of edema development

-In addition to heart failure, the cause of edema can be diseases of the veins and lymphatic vessels of the legs (asymmetry of the edema and their preservation in the prone position are characteristic), severe liver and kidney disease, myxedema, obesity.
-The most common cause of edema is leg vein injury and obesity.
-Even in healthy people, swelling of the legs may occur with prolonged standing in the vertical position, after a long walk in hot weather or with prolonged sitting, for example, during flight in an airplane.
-The delay of fluid and the appearance of edema is promoted by an increase in the intake of salt and liquid, the intake of certain medications: corticosteroids and non-steroidal anti-inflammatory drugs.
+In addition to heart failure, edema can be caused by diseases of the veins and lymphatic vessels of the legs (asymmetry of edema and its persistence in the lying position are typical), severe liver and kidney diseases, myxedema, obesity.
+The most common cause of edema is damage to the veins of the legs and obesity.
+Even healthy people may develop leg edema when standing for a long time, after a long walk in hot weather or when sitting for a long time, for example, during an airplane flight.
+Fluid retention and the appearance of edema are facilitated by increased salt and liquid intake, taking certain medications: corticosteroids and non-steroidal anti-inflammatory drugs.

-Weakness and fatigue
+Weakness and increased fatigue

 1 line:

-Furosemide 0.5-1.0 mg / kg
+Furosemide 0.5-1.0 mg/kg

 Morphine 1-3 mg